zhouhufeng/FAVORannotator/README.md

 _Figure 1.
 FAVORannotator workflow._

-## Obtain the database
-1. Download the FAVORannotator data file from here ([download URL](http://favor.genohub.org), under the "FAVORannotator" tab).
-2. Decompress the downloaded data.

-## FAVORannotator two versions (SQL and CSV)
+## FAVORannotator differnt versions (SQL, CSV and Cloud Versions)

-There are two versions of FAVORannotator: **SQL** and **CSV**.
+There are three main versions of FAVORannotator: **SQL**, **CSV** and **Cloud**.

-The postgreSQL version requires postgreSQL installation, and xsv version requires the XSV software dependencies.
+All the versions of FAVORannotator requires the same set of R libraries.
+The postgreSQL version requires postgreSQL installation, and CSV version requires the XSV software dependencies, Cloud version also requires the XSV software dependencies.

+All the FAVORannotator versions produced identical results and have similar performance, they only differ on the computing environments where FAVORannotator is deployed.
+Users can choose the different versions of FAVORannotator according to their computing platforms and use cases.

 FAVORannotator accomplishes both high query speed and storage efficiency due to its optimized configurations and indices.
 Its offline nature avoids the excessive waiting time and file size restrictions of FAVOR online operation.